lmfit/uncertainties/README.rst

-The current version of the ``master*`` branches in the Github repository are bleeding-edge, but they are *working* versions that passed the tests for all version of Python starting at 2.4.
+The current version of the ``master*`` branches in the Github repository are bleeding-edge, but they are *working* versions that passed the tests for all versions of Python starting at 2.4.

 The ``master`` branch is for Python 2.6+ (and Python 3+ with through ``2to3``), while the ``master_python2.3`` branch is for Python 2.3 to 2.5.